paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 There are two types of manufacturer data:

 -   *Manufacturer general data*\
     It corresponds to the information that can be used to perform reliability calculations.
-The data can be related, for example, to the quality level or the qualification of a subsystem, a unit or a part, to the package information or to the complexity of a die for a EEE part, to the physical characteristics of the material for mechanical parts, to the constituting components for miscellaneous items, or the FMEA or RBDs at system or subsystem level.\
+The data can be related, for example, to the quality level or the qualification of a subsystem, a unit or a part, to the package information or to the complexity of a die for a {term}`EEE part <EEE part>`, to the physical characteristics of the material for mechanical parts, to the constituting components for miscellaneous items, or the FMEA or RBDs at system or subsystem level.\
     These data are either requested by the project as part of the deliverable documentation (e.g. in the form of a technical note or a datasheet), provided within the elements of the data packages or available publicly (e.g. on the manufacturer's website).

 -   *Manufacturer reliability data*\